Filtration for Planted Aquariums – And How It Relates to the Water Cycle

 Absorption – is a process in which a substance permeates another, as in a liquid (water) permeates, or absorbed, by a solid (soil, for example)

 Adsorption – is the deposition of molecules onto a surface.
 Adsorption occurs when molecules in a liquid bind themselves to the surface of a solid substance, like when clay, activated carbon, resins, or zeolites attract/adsorbs on their surface compounds/ions/contaminants/impurities in water purification systems.
-If you use one of these in your planted aquariums, they can remove some of the fertilizers you dosed for your plants.
+If you use one of these in your planted aquariums, they may remove some of the ions (Ammonium, Nitrite, Nitrates) needed by your plants.

 Soil and rocks act as mechanical filters trapping debris, other free-floating contaminants, and sediments in the water.
 Soil can also absorb/adsorb harmful chemicals (chemical filtration), store nutrients, and grow bacteria that break down nitrogenous compounds (biological filtration).
 Vegetation absorbs nitrogenous compounds, too, and other excess nutrients in the water as well.
 In essence, plants act as biological and chemical filters (Ammonia, Ammonium, Nitrites, Nitrates, Phosphates, are chemical compounds, right?).